Mecistocephalus microporus: Description

 Adults of the species M. microporus can range from 52 mm to 125 mm in length.
 The number of leg-bearing segments in this species can vary, with odd numbers ranging from 93 to 101.
 The body tapers toward the posterior end and is orange-brown without dark patches, whereas the head and forcipular segment are chestnut.

 The dorsal plate on the head is shaped like a rectangle about twice as long as wide, with a straight posterior margin and a rounded frontal suture.
 Each antenna is 2.8 times as long as the head.
 The clypeus is mostly areolate and features a longitudinal areolate strip down the middle between two smooth areas (plagulae) on the posterior part.
 The plagulae cover more than one-third but less than one-half of the clypeus.
 Several micropores pierce the anterior part of each plagula.
 The pleurites on the sides of the head (buccae) feature setae on the posterior half only.
 The spicula on the buccae point forward.
 The mandible features nine or ten pectinate lamellae (comb blades), with six teeth on the first lamella and about 15 teeth on an intermediate lamella.
 The coxosternite of the first maxillae is divided in the middle longitudinally and features well developed anterior corners that point forward.
 The coxosternite of the second maxillae is not divided, and each of the second maxillae ends in a rudimentary claw.

-The forcipular tergum features a deep logitudinal groove down the middle.
+The forcipular tergum features a deep longitudinal groove down the middle.
 The first article of the forcipule features two rounded teeth on the internal margin, with the distal tooth larger than the proximal tooth.
 The second and third articles each feature a rounded tooth, with the tooth on the third article larger than that on the second article.
 The ultimate article features a shallow rounded base and a smooth internal margin.
 The poison calyx in the forcipule extends from the base of the ultimate article to the distal part of the first article.

 The longitudinal groove on the sternites is forked, with branches forming a wide obtuse angle.
 The sternite of the last leg-bearing segment is shaped like a trapezoid that is 1.4 times as wide as long.
 The basal elements of the ultimate legs are swollen and extend as far as forward as the spiracles of the preceding segment.
 These elements also feature numerous small pores of uniform size, with about 200 on the ventral surface and others on most of the dorsal surface.
 Each of the ultimate legs is slender, features six articles, and ends in a slender short spine.
 The telson features a pair of anal pores.